etmendz/Mendz.ETL/README.md

 ### Contents
 ## The Ingredients
 With Mendz.ETL, an ETL solution has three (3) main ingredients:
-1. Source adapter, which extracts the inputs from the source.
+1. **Source adapter**, which extracts the inputs from the source.
 Can derive from SourceAdapterBase and implement abstract method ExtractInput().
 Call via Extract() method.
-2. Mapper, which transforms the inputs to outputs.
+2. **Mapper**, which transforms the inputs to outputs.
 Can derive from MapperBase and implement abstract method TransformInputToOutput().
 Call via Transform() method.
-3. Target adapter, which loads outputs to the target.
+3. **Target adapter**, which loads outputs to the target.
 Can derive from TargetAdapterBase and implement abstract method LoadOutput().
 Call via Load() method.

 Mendz.ETL adds two optional ingredients:
-1. Validator, which can be used to validate the source (before extracting) or the target (after loading).
+1. **Validator**, which can be used to validate the source (before extracting) or the target (after loading).
 Can derive from ValidatorBase and implement abstract method ValidateDocument().
 Call via Validate() method.
-2. Joiner, which can be used to extract, query and join multiple sources in to mappable inputs.
+2. **Joiner**, which can be used to extract, query and join multiple sources in to mappable inputs.
 Can derive from JoinerBase and implement abstract method Join().
 Call via same implemented Join() method.
 ## The Router
 When the ingredients are ready, they can be put together and routed to execute the ETL operation.
-Mendz.ETL has the Router, which provides the following methods:
+**Mendz.ETL.Router** is a static class that provides the following static methods:
 - Route(), which routes the source via mapper to target.
 - ChainRoute(), which routes the source via mapper to target, then chains the result to another mapper/target pair, and then to another mapper/target pair, etc. until all mapper/target pairs are consumed.
 - MergeRoute(), which routes multiple source/mapper pairs to target.
 - SplitRoute(), which routes a source to multiple mapper/target pairs.
 - JoinRoute(), which joins multiple sources and routes the result via mapper to target.
 - JoinSplitRoute(), which joins multiple sources and routes the result to multiple mapper/target pairs.

+The Router is provided as an initial convenience.
+The ingredients you create using Mendz.ETL can be easily put together and executed through the existing Router methods.
+However, you can also create your own "router" methods to satisfy new and unique requirements in your ETL solutions.
 ## What is Mendz.ETL for?
 Mendz.ETL is a foundational library of APIs that can be used to create custom/proprietary ETL products and their SDKs.